Airbee/VrChatDollyController/README.md

+# Changes in this fork to the original

+I just added a few things that i personally was missing in the tool, like adding aperture and focal distance sliders, and changing the zoom min/max value.
+Everything else is still original by ChangaHusky!

 # VRChat Dolly Controller

 VRChat Dolly Controller is a Python-based tool that gives you full control over VRChat’s Dolly mode.
 Originally developed for my own filmmaking, this software is available for anyone who finds it useful.